 About the TEFL Course

-The majority of employers worldwide will only ask for 120 hours TEFL training so we like to keep it simple and offer the essential 120 hours of online training you need!
+The majority of employers worldwide will only ask for 120 hours TEFL training – so, to keep it simple, we offer the essential 120 hours of online training you need!

 How can I use the TEFL Qualification?